Authentication Handlers

 command handlers.
 If all handlers for a particular function return

-the core engine will assume that the operation failed.HANDLED
+the core engine will assume that the operation failed.HANDLED, the

 core engine assumes that the operation completed successfully, and will